rochus-keller/CrossLine/README.md

 Note that the Windows versions are built with MT flag using a statically linked C/C++ runtime, so no Microsoft runtime has to be installed.
 The executable runs even on Windows 7.

-Here is a demo file with some instructions on how to use CrossLine: [CrossLineDemo.cldb](http://software.rochus-keller.ch/CrossLineDemo.cldb)
+Here is a demo repository with some instructions on how to use CrossLine: [CrossLineDemo.cldb](http://software.rochus-keller.ch/CrossLineDemo.cldb)

 Here are the old Qt4 based versions if need be (use the new versions above if possile):